Last Updated on April 24, 2026 by George Pavlopoulos

 Check all your accommodation options in Donoussa in the interactive map below.

-Where to eat and drink in Donousa Greece
+Where to eat and drink in Donousa, Greece

 Ampelaki.
 A pizza place in Stavros.
 The food is okay, but the white electricity bulbs are a dealbreaker for me.

 Captain George.
-Another tavern at Stavros and actually the only fish tavern on the island.
+Another tavern at Stavros, and actually the only fish tavern on the island.
 The fish is delicious, but the shiny white bulbs are unbearable again.
 The place also feels a bit tight.

 To Kyma.
 Located almost straight at the port, To Kyma (the wave in Greek) is a taverna that advertises its dishes as homemade.
 They definitely are, but I found them a bit bland for my taste.
 It has a great view of the small port of Donoussa and is one of the places to see and be seen.
 Slightly pricey.

-The bars of Donoussa
+The nightlife of Donoussa

-Skantzohiros.
-That’s the bar on the very right side of the island and a great place to enjoy a drink with a view of the port.
+Apart from the eateries, Donoussa also has a great bar where I enjoyed hanging out.
+Skantzohiros is the bar on the very right side of the island, and a great place to enjoy a drink with a view of the port.
 Not your typical beach bar, Skantzohiros (the hedgehog in Greek) is rather big, and the music varies.
-It’s going to be usually full of people in a good mood.
+It’s usually full of people in a good mood and stays open till late.

 The beaches of Donoussa (& other things to do)